ANNIEsoft/ToolAnalysis/configfiles/PrintDQ/README.md

 - Populate the `my_inputs.txt` file with all part files from a Processed runs.
 Running the script `sh create_my_inputs.sh <run_number>` will automatically populate the input file with all Processed Data part files for that run.
 - Run the toolchain via: `./Analyse ./configfiles/PrintDQ/ToolChain`
-- Run statistics will be outputted via `std::out` once the toolchain completes.
+- Run statistics will be outputted via `std::out` once the toolchain completes, in addition to a .csv file containing the metrics.

 ************************